QuarticCat/yacis/README.md

 `a b` means apply `b` to `a`.

-Note that this is left-combined.
+Note that this is left-associated.
 So these expressions are the same (don't forget currying):

 ```
 a b c d